apache/hudi/rfc/rfc-51/rfc-51.md

 - Only instants that are active can be queried in a CDC scenario.
 - `CDCReader` manages all the things on CDC, and all the spark entrances(DataFrame, SQL, Streaming) call the functions in `CDCReader`.
-- If `hoodie.table.cdc.supplemental.logging` is false, we need to do more work to get the change data.
-The following illustration explains the difference when this config is true or false.
+- If `hoodie.table.cdc.supplemental.logging.mode=KEY_OP`, we need to compute the changed data.
+The following illustrates the difference.

 ![](read_cdc_log_file.jpg)

 #### COW table

-Reading COW table in CDC query mode is equivalent to reading a simplified MOR table that has no normal log files.
+Reading COW tables in CDC query mode is equivalent to reading MOR tables in RO mode.

 #### MOR table

-According to the design of the writing part, only the cases where writing mor tables will write out the base file (which call the `HoodieMergeHandle` and it's subclasses) will write out the cdc files.
-In other words, cdc files will be written out only for the index and file size reasons.
+According to the section "Persisting CDC in MOR", CDC data is available upon base files generation.

+When incremental-query RT tables, CDC results should be computed by only using log files and the corresponding base files (current and previous file slices).

+When incremental-query RO tables, CDC results should be computed by only using persisted CDC data and the corresponding base files (current and previous file slices).

 Here use an illustration to explain how we can query the CDC on MOR table in kinds of cases.